argiepiano/simplesamlphp-module-backdropauth/README.md

  // the URL of the Backdrop login page 'backdrop_login_url' => 'https://www.example.com/user/login',

- // Which attributes should be retrieved from the Drupal site.
+ // Which attributes should be retrieved from the Backdrop site.
  'attributes' => array(
    array('backdropuservar'   => 'uid',  'callit' => 'uid'),
    array('backdropuservar' => 'name', 'callit' => 'cn'),